arunchaganty/brimutils/README.txt

 File structure:

+  bin/
-  bin/ -- Various pre-built utility binaries and scripts, usually written by me.
+    Various pre-built utility binaries and scripts, usually written by me.

+  ext/
-  ext/ -- Other projects that produce utility binaries and scripts, usually written by others (often incporporated as git submodules.)
+    Other projects that produce utility binaries and scripts, usually written by others (often incporporated as git submodules.)

+  aliases.sh
-  aliases.sh -- Utils in disguise as bash aliases.
+    Utils in disguise as bash aliases.

-  install.py -- Script for installing (hopefully) everything.
-Run without arguments to see usage and help.
-A bit outdated; prefer make (believe it or not).
+  Makefile

-  Makefile -- More crude and direct way to build and install.
-Takes the following environment variables.
+    Rather crude and direct way to build and install.
+Considers the following environment variables.

+    PREFIX
-    PREFIX:  Binary install destination.
+      Binary install destination.

+    ALIASES
-    ALIASES: File where bash aliases will go.
+      File where bash aliases will go.

+    CAREFUL
-    CAREFUL: If set, do not install binaries if doing so will override a file in destination.
+      If set, do not install binaries if doing so will override a file in destination.

+    NO_ALIASES
-    NO_ALIASES: If set, ${ALIASES} is ignored and no alias commands are installed.
+      If set, ${ALIASES} is ignored and no alias commands are installed.

+  README.txt
-  README.txt -- You are here.
+    You are here.

 ============================================================
 (C) Copyright 2012, Roy Frostig